FRASER VALLEY ACADEMY OF DANCE604-826-0097

 Rambert Grades Contemporary Dance is a pioneering syllabus born from the partnership between two of the world’s leading contemporary dance organisations: Rambert Dance Company and Rambert School of Ballet and Contemporary Dance in London, England.

-Mr. Carney, FVAD’s Artistic Director, was a dancer with Rambert Dance Company from 1985 to 1989, and was later a teacher at the Rambert School.
+Mr. Carney, FVAD’s Artistic Director, was a dancer with Rambert Dance Company from 1985 to 1989, and was later a teacher at the Rambert School in London.
 He is incredibly proud to be bringing his past into his present by introducing this wonderful new syllabus to his students here in Mission from 2023.

 Students may begin training in Contemporary at the Ballet 6 level.
 (View Schedules)